Near-Utilitarian Alternatives

 Utilitarians might adapt their standard response to counterexamples by showing how they can accommodate a closely related intuition.
 They must insist that in this weird scenario (with all its stipulations), it would technically be harmless, and hence permissible, to blow up the planet.
 But they may endorse our judgment that there would be something wrong with the character of an agent who wanted to blow up the world in this way.
 The agent would seem disturbingly callous and may be the kind of person who in more ordinary circumstances would risk significant harm by being insufficiently respectful of (immensely instrumentally valuable) natural ecosystems.
 Anyone unsatisfied by this response may prefer to instead add environmental intrinsic value to their moral theory, yielding a pluralist (rather than welfarist) form of consequentialism.

 Some radical environmentalists may take environmental values to outweigh the well-being of all sentient lives, human and non-human alike.2 But most would find this position too extreme and instead give more weight to well-being.
-This more moderate form of pluralism would then largely overlap with utilitarianism in its practical recommendations, except in claiming that small well-being losses can be compensated for by large gains in environmental values.
+This more moderate form of pluralism would then largely overlap with utilitarianism’s practical recommendations, except in claiming that small well-being losses can be compensated for by large gains in environmental values.
 For example, while woodlands may be valuable, the moderate pluralist would agree that in the event of a wildfire, one must always save people before trees.3

 Aesthetic Value